Illini-Media-Company/central-backend/README.md

 .\scripts\run.bat
 ```

 6. Open your favorite browser and navigate to <https://localhost:5001>.
+Ignore the "your connection is not private" warning; that's not an issue because the server is running on your computer, so no data is sent over the internet.